 Interested in using your education and skills to benefit a nonprofit organization?
 If you are a rising sophomore, junior, or senior at an accredited American college or university, you are eligible to participate in the 2015 ExxonMobil Community Summer Jobs Program.
 This year, ExxonMobil Foundation will fund 15 college internships at D.C. and Northern Virginia nonprofits.
 The stipend is $2,750 for eight weeks.

-Interns are required to attend a Kick-off Reception held in Fairfax (June 11, location TBA), the Professional Development Seminar (June 20, Fairfax) held at Exxon Mobil Corporation offices, and one service project (June/July) organized by Volunteer Fairfax.
+Interns are required to attend a Kick-off Reception Breakfast held in Fairfax (location and date TBA), and a service project (June) organized by Volunteer Fairfax.
 Interns must work a minimum of 35 hours per week over an eight-week period.

 Questions about the program should be directed to Community Summer Jobs Program staff.